Pen-y-Fan/laravel10/README.md

 ## Commit hook

-[GrumPHP](https://github.com/phpro/grumphp) has been installed and configured to run a pre-commit hook, when you `git commit` any code ECS, PhpStan and PHPUnit will be automatically run, if any of these fail the commit will be rejected.
+[CaptainHook](https://github.com/captainhookphp/captainhook) has been installed and configured to run a pre-commit hook, when you `git commit` any code ECS, PhpStan, Parallel lint and PHPUnit will be automatically run, if any of these fail the commit will be rejected.
 You can always write a rule to bypass the failing code, but it is better to fix the problem.

 ## IDE Helper

 - [Laravel IDE Helper Generator](https://github.com/barryvdh/laravel-ide-helper)

-To help autocompletion in PhpStorm laravel IDE helper has been installed, to update models run:
+To help autocompletion in PhpStorm Laravel IDE helper has been installed, to update models run:

 ```shell
 composer ide